 Customer Health Grade Scale

-In order to ascertain the merits and demerits of marketing activities, they need to be accurately measured.
+To ascertain the merits and demerits of marketing activities, they need to be accurately measured.
 Let’s see how this one works.

 There are points – from 0 to 100.
 They are separated into five tiers:

-Very Poor: 0-19 points, very poor health score, clients are on the verge of churning.
+Very Poor: 0-19 points, poor health score, clients are on the verge of churning.
 These clients require immediate attention.

 Poor: 20-39 points, poor health score.
 While not as bad as the other tier, someone should engage these customers more often to move into the next tier.